Amazon and SenseTime detail OmniSource, a framework that scrapes web videos to train AI

 OmniSource, then, exploits web data of various forms (e.g., images, trimmed videos, and untrimmed videos) from sources (search engines, social media) in an integrated way.
 An AI system filters out low-quality data samples and labels those that pass its muster (70% to 80% on average), transforming each to make it applicable for a target task while improving the robustness of the classification model’s training.

-When given a recognition task, OmniSource obtains keywords for each class name in the taxonomy and crawls web data from the above-mentioned sources, automatically discarding any duplicate data.
+When given a recognition task, OmniSource obtains keywords for each class name in the taxonomy and crawls web data from the abovementioned sources, automatically discarding any duplicate data.
 For static images, to prep them for use during joint training, it generates “pseudo” videos by viewing them with a moving camera.

 In the joint training phase, once the data has been filtered and transformed into the same format of that in the target data set, OmniSource balances the web and target corpora and employs a cross-data set mixup strategy, where pairs of examples and their labels are used for training.
 (The researchers report that cross-data mixup works well when the video recognition models are trained from scratch, albeit less well for fine-tuning.)